Soneso/as-soroban-examples/README.md

 The [cross contract call exammple](https://github.com/Soneso/as-soroban-examples/tree/main/cross_contract) demonstrates how to call a contract from another contract.

+The [errors exammple](https://github.com/Soneso/as-soroban-examples/tree/main/errors) demonstrates how to define and generate errors in a contract that invokers of the contract can understand and handle.

+The [events exammple](https://github.com/Soneso/as-soroban-examples/tree/main/contract_events) demonstrates how to publish events from a contract.

 ### 5. Create your own contract

 Use: [AssemblyScript soroban SDK](https://github.com/Soneso/as-soroban-sdk)